medic/cht-docs/content/en/apps/tutorials/multi-facility-users.md

     ...
   }
 ```
 - The multi-facility feature supports a Contact belonging to Multiple Places.
-For instance, it is meant to support a CHW Supervisor belonging to multiple facilities, it is not meant to support One Facility having multiple CHW Supervisors. {{% /alert %}}
+For instance, it is meant to support a CHW Supervisor belonging to multiple facilities.
+It is not meant to support One Facility having multiple CHW Supervisors. {{% /alert %}}

 ## Frequently Asked Questions